Top 5 Business Loan Options for Covering Payroll

 Businesses with bad credit can still access funding through specific options.

 • Merchant cash advances.
-Accessible to businesses with low credit scores but involve higher interest rates.
+Accessible to businesses with low credit scores, but often involves higher costs.

 • Invoice factoring.
-Approval is based on receivables rather than credit history or revenue requirements.
+Approval is based on receivables rather than credit history, which can help if you have unpaid invoices.

 When a Line of Credit or Credit Card Is Better Than a Payroll Loan